vickydev11/EBI/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: Ethical Breathplay is breathwork with a playful twist
-    text: >
+    text: >+
-      Discover a sensual exploration of control, release, and embodied pleasure.
-      Ethical Breathplay is tantalizing yet intentional, exhilarating yet grounded in safety and care.

-      By merging somatic principles with the art of breathplay, this practice becomes a pathway to connection, fulfillment, and the kind of satisfaction that lingers long after the breath returns.

-      Ethical Breathpmay isn’t just about breath holding or breath control, it’s about discovery & **pleasure:** for trust, intimacy, and the playful power of what breath can do.
+      Breathplay is the intentional restriction or manipulation of breath to heighten **sensation, arousal, and presence**.
+By playing with the edge between control and release, breathplay can amplify the body’s response to physical and emotional stimuli.

+      It taps into the primal connection between breath, survival, and pleasure, creating experiences that are exhilarating, intense, and deeply intimate.

     colors: bg-light-fg-dark
     styles:
       self: